There are certainly hints in the statement Steve Cohen put out yesterday morning:

 The obvious first takeaway is that by picking Alderson, who has a long history in baseball and plenty of respect from folks inside the game, Cohen is telegraphing to the other owners that he's not planning to go overboard spending on free agents in some mad Steinbrenner-like spree that would throw the current salary structure out of kilter.
 And really, I don't think any of us who follow this game in more than a superficial manner thought that was going to happen.
 You'd start bumping into the Luxury Tax pretty quickly if you tried to spend your way into a contender, and you'd still not be able to plug all of the holes in the current roster.

 The most important takeaway, at least in my mind, was Cohen stating that Alderson shared his "philosophy of building an organization and a team the right way."
-It strongly suggests that Cohen is going to follow the model of successful large market teams like the Dodgers and Red Sox and put a great deal of emphasis on having the best possible scouting and development.
+It strongly suggests that Cohen is going to follow the model of successful large-market teams like the Dodgers and Red Sox and put a great deal of emphasis on having the best possible scouting and development.
 Having a pipeline of prospects to both graduate to the Major League roster and use as trade chips is the proven way to maintain a contending team for more than a year or two here and there.
 I don't think that precludes signing premium free agents if they fill a need.
 Only time and the opportunity to watch both what they say and do will provide a definitive answer.

 The part about whether Brodie Van Wagenen stays or goes doesn't really matter all that much to me personally.
 I don't hate that guy, and he's done some good stuff here, but he's made some fairly bad trades and was not impressive managing the roster this summer.
-And the idea that he had a close relationship with Jeff Wilpon always made me question his judgement even more.
+And the idea that he had a close relationship with Jeff Wilpon always made me question his judgment even more.
 If he and Alderson could work together, that would be great.
 If Brodie has to go, so be it.
 If he does stay, he definitely needs someone looking over his shoulder on deals.

 A valid question that is being asked is why Alderson is being invited back to run the Mets when his first time around with the club didn't go all that well.
 I thought Joel Sherman had a really good take on that in the Post yesterday.
 Sherman shared a story about some arbitrary rule change regarding reporter access by Jeff Wilpon.
 When he spoke to Alderson about it, he got some sympathy but Alderson declined to intervene: